mujamilhaikal/mini-fullstack/README.md

   </a>
 </p>

-Klik gambar untuk mengunjungi panduan Vite.js tentang Static Deploy.
+Click the image to visit the Vite.js guide on Static Deploy.